 We use our expertise to implement a practical strategy for incident response preparation and management, intrusion hunting/compromise assessment, and prevention and remediation recommendations.

-Developing an incident response plan takes time and effort and while there aren’t many shortcuts for doing the actual work, our presentation, Messaging for a Security Breach, provides examples and guidance for developing or refining the communications portion of your organization’s incident response plan.
+Developing an incident response plan takes time and effort and while there aren’t many shortcuts for doing the actual work, our presentation provides examples and guidance for developing or refining the communications portion of your incident response plan.